winglang/docsite/blog/2023-02-08-preflight-vs-inflight.md

 you want to.
 But in these scenarios, Wing won't provide resource management capabilities or generate resource permissions for you, so it would be your responsibility to manage the resource and ensure it gets cleaned up.

+[^1]: Other provisioning engines to be supported in the future, based on community interest!

 ## Closing thoughts